AllifAmey/data-analysis-fullstack/README.md

 - &#9745; Plot the coordinates on a map
 - &#9745; Plot one polygon on a map
 - &#9745; Integrate Mapbox into the app for further use.
-- &#9744; Ensure all the components are split as reasonable as possible
+- &#9745; Ensure all the components are split as reasonable as possible
-- &#9744; Refactor if needed to allow for long-term maintenance of the code
+- &#9745; Refactor if needed to allow for long-term maintenance of the code

 ### Medium priority

-- &#9744; Look to beautify the look of the data.
+- &#9744; Beautify the routing,seperate page.

 ### Low priority